Sejalnh/Sejalnh/README.md

 <pre>
 💻 I am an aspiring Software Engineer
-📚 Studying Computer Science at Florida International University 📝 I have a strong interest in Artificial Intelligence 🌱 Learning about Databases and Internet of Things
+📚 Studying Computer Science at Florida International University 📝 I have a strong interest Full Stack development
+🌱 Learning C Programming and Kotlin
 🌟 Main languages: Java, Python
-🚩 Interested in Full Stack Mobile Application development 🤔 I’m currently open for: <b>An Internship</b> or a new <b>job opportunity.</b>
+🚩 Interested in Back End development
+🤔 I’m currently open for: <b>An Internship</b> or a new <b>job opportunity.</b>
 </pre>